-Calamandrana: between painted hills of Barbera and Moscato, the fortress that dominates the Belbo Valley.
+Calamandrana: between the painted hills of Barbera and Moscato, the fortress that dominates the Belbo Valley.

 The Municipality of Calamandrana is divided into two areas (Calamandrana Alta and Calamandrana Bassa) and is made up of several inhabited centers: Quartino (Town hall), Bruciati, Chiesa Vecchia, Valle S. Giovanni.